thoughtram/blog/_posts/2016-02-22-angular-2-change-detection-explained.md

 {% endraw %}
 {% endhighlight %}

 As we can see, `VCardCmp` only depends on its input properties.
 Great.
-We can tell Angular to skip change detection for this component's subtree, if only one of its inputs has changed, by setting the change detection strategy to `OnPush` like this:
+We can tell Angular to skip change detection for this component's subtree if none of its inputs changed by setting the change detection strategy to `OnPush` like this:

 {% highlight javascript %}
 {% raw %}